 Just after noon, Trump began to claim — without evidence — that Harris was exaggerating her online footprint.
 “IT’S ALL FAKE,” he wrote.
 Soon he turned to resharing a video of himself promoting digital trading cards for $99 a piece: Buy enough, he said, and you could get a physical card with bits of Trump’s outfit from the June debate that helped push Biden out of the race.

 He kicked off this week with stops in Virginia and Michigan, and will end with a swing through the “blue wall” states that will be critical in November.
-He is planning economic remarks on Thursday afternoon in Potterville, Mich., and a town hall later in the day in La Crosse, Wis., where former congresswoman Tulsi Gabbard will be the moderator.
+He delivered economic remarks Thursday afternoon in Potterville, Mich., and was planning a town hall later in the day in La Crosse, Wis., where former congresswoman Tulsi Gabbard will be the moderator.
 Trump will host a rally in Johnstown, Pa., on Friday and a speech at a conservative activist conference in D.C. heading into the weekend.

 But even at policy-oriented events, Trump often strays from the script.
 In Michigan last week, he skipped over a new crime proposal that aides had promoted in his prepared remarks.
 Earlier this month, at an event with megadonor Miriam Adelson meant to showcase his support for Israel, Trump veered into a comparison of civilian and military awards that prompted a rare rebuke from the Veterans of Foreign Wars.